cambridgehackers/PYNQ/proposals/IntegratedRtl.md

 modify the 3000 line base.tcl, provide a way to incorporate their IP as an I/O processor instead of one of the provided I/O processors.

-In addition, wrap simple Verilog modules with memory-mapped adapters:
+In addition, wrap simple Verilog modules with memory-mapped adapters.
+These examples show Verilog strings, but of course the verilog could be read from files.

     from pynq.verilog import VerilogIop